omnit3a/Jenny/Readme.md

 - [X] User Input

 # How to run the Jenny interpreter (as of Alpha v1.2)
-Step 1: Download the source code
+1. Download the source code

-Step 2: Run the source code in your java IDE with an run configuration for applications
+2. Run the source code in your java IDE with an run configuration for applications

-Step 3: Type in the path to the file you want to run
+3. Type in the path to the file you want to run

 After step 3, you will be running a Jenny program

+# How to add a new feature to Jenny
+1. Add the code for the instruction to the "src.Instructions" package
+2. Add the switch-case for the instruction to the Main.java file
+3. Add the entry for the amount of tokens need for the instruction to the InstructionValues.tokens hashmap